Music - General (MUSX)

 Credit arranged

-This course will focus on the current topics and trends common to the many areas that fall under the umbrella of Music Business.
-Topics will include: career niches and opportunities, press kit/introduction materials (bios, resume, CV, cover letters, business cards, headshots), the audition process, touring, branding, marketing and advertising oneself or a group, copyright laws, publications, social media and online presence, taxes, and professional ethics.
-(Fall, alt/even years)
+This course will focus on the current topics and trends common to the many areas that fall under the umbrella of music susiness.
+Topics will include career niches and opportunities, press kit/introduction materials (bios, resume, CV, cover letters, business cards, headshots), the audition process, touring, branding, marketing and advertising oneself or a group, copyright laws, publications, social media and online presence, taxes, and professional ethics.
+Typically Offered: Fall (Even Years).

 Credit arranged.
-Open to all juniors and seniors and graduate students.
-Graded P/F.
+Open to all juniors, seniors, and graduate students.
+Graded Pass/Fail.

 Prereqs: Permission